markjprice/markjprice/FAQs.md

 A reader asked, "Im linux user, but I want to learn about net development; but need to confirm if this book all the content is possible working in linux.
 All exercises and practices."

+Another reader asked, "Can you tell me what cross platform showa in the book?
+And which OSs are targeted?"

 Modern .NET including its SDK is cross-platform, running on Windows, Mac, and Linux.
 Although Visual Studio 2026 is Windows-only, either VS Code or JetBrains Rider run on Linux.
 All the content in my books specifically about Visual Studio 2026 obviously won't work on Linux.
-But all the content that is the actual coding exercises can be completed on Linux.
-You just won't see code editor screenshots or detailed steps for Linux in my book.
+But all the content that is the actual coding exercises can be completed on Linux, Mac, or Windows.
+You just won't see code editor screenshots or detailed UI steps for Linux or Mac in my book.
 Linux users tend to be more advanced than Windows users so that should not be a problem.

 Install .NET on Linux: https://learn.microsoft.com/en-us/dotnet/core/install/linux

 The only parts of the .NET SDK that are Windows-only are Windows Forms and Windows Presentation Foundation (WPF), both used for Windows desktop apps.
-They are not in any of my books because they are not cross-platform.
+They are not convered in any of my books because they are not cross-platform.

 ## A link is broken in one of your books.
 What could be the cause?